Tomás Domínguez Arévalo: Legacy and reception

 During Francoism Rodezno was honored by a number of prestigious orders, like Cruz de Isabel la Católica or Cruz de San Raimundo de Peñafort; in the mid-1940s he entered Real Academia de Jurisprudencia y Legislación and Real Academia de la Historia, named also hijo predilecto by the province of Navarre and by his native town of Villafranca.
 Posthumously Franco conferred upon him Grandeza de España, title currently born by his descendants.
 Some streets and plazas were named upon him, the most prestigious one in Pamplona.

 After transition to democracy the perception of Rodezno changed dramatically.
 In the current Spanish public discourse he is associated mostly with the most repressive phase of Francoism.
 Naming of the Pamplona plaza was subject to heated public debate in Navarre and elsewhere following adoption of ley de Símbolos de Navarra and ley de Memoria Histórica.
 The 2008-2009 discussion, involving present-day political parties and related to some present-day political issues, has eventually led to renaming the plaza to "Conde de Rodezno", an aristocratic title formally not associated with any individual, until in 2016 it was renamed to "Plaza de la Libertad".
-The former Pamplona mausoleum erected during Francoism to honor the fallen requetés has been renamed to "Sala de exposiciónes Conde de Rodezno" but in public it prefers to be named "Sala de exposiciónes".
-In unrestrained cyberspace Rodezno is at times referred to as "fascist to the core".
+The former Pamplona mausoleum erected during Francoism to honor the fallen requetés has been renamed to "Sala de exposiciones Conde de Rodezno" but in public it prefers to be named "Sala de exposiciónes".
 In 2008 Audiencia Nacional, the Spanish high tribunal, launched formal bid to acknowledge Rodezno as guilty of crimes against humanity during his tenure as Minister of Justice and afterwards, but the motion bore no fruit due to procedural reasons.
 Judge Baltasar Garzón was later charged with perversion of justice for launching the bid, which was defined as an error by the Supreme Court of Spain.
 In 2010 a group of authors associated with a Pamplonese Ateneo Basilio Lacort published a vehemently militant work which presents Rodezno as a criminal.